Arkased/Flip-String-Upside-Down/README.md

    to do this manually, sorry.

 And that should do it.
-If you don't want to bother with the upside down stuff (say if your file uses characters outside the English alphabet and basic English punctuation), you can skip thje first two steps and just mutate the color and font size.
+If you don't want to bother with the upside down stuff (say if your file uses characters outside the English alphabet and basic English punctuation), you can skip the first two steps and just mutate the color and font size.